wenlong-pei/EasyAPI/README.md

 - code_search_net
 inference: false
 ---
+We have provided our model link in this [repository](https://pan.baidu.com/s/1Rvrd-s3FzmF9u1uZYjNd-A?pwd=mq18)
 # CodeT5 (base-sized model)

 Pre-trained CodeT5 model.
 It was introduced in the paper [CodeT5: Identifier-aware Unified Pre-trained Encoder-Decoder Models